Organic production and processing

 As a producer of inputs* for BIO-farming and the organic food chain

-CID LINES wants to offer a series of “BIO-compliant” products.
+CID LINES, an Ecolab company, wants to offer a series of “BIO-compliant” products.

 This goal resulted in: